 - AF/EAS subscribes low latency exposure of QoS monitoring results via Local NEF/SCEF and PCF.

 The potential impacts to CT4 and CT3 will be updated during the normative work in SA2.
 Especially LDNSR interactions with SMF need further SA2 work before stage 3 can start on this aspect.

+Local PSA UPF exposing the QoS monitoring results to local NEF still depends on further SA2 work, to determine whether new API(s) are needed.

+Stage 3 work will start only when the normative stage 2 requirements are available.

 Coordination with EDGEAPP WID (900006) may be required for the objectives related to Enabling Edge Applications.
 5 Expected Output and Time scale